-Am I required to provide the notice, policy, and training

-in languages other than English?
+Am I required to provide the notice, policy, and training in languages other than English?

 Yes.
-Employers must provide employees with these materials in both English and in an employee's primary In such circumstances, you should inform both the language if is Spanish, Chinese, Korean, Polish, Russian, Haitian-Creole, Bengali, or Italian.
+Employers must provide employees with these materials in both English and in an employee's primary language if is Spanish, Chinese, Korean, Polish, Russian, Haitian-Creole, Bengali, or Italian.
 Model materials are available online.
-However, as employers may be such harassment vou should do so, as outlined in the held liable for the conduct of all of their employees, policy. employers are strongly encouraged to provide a policy What policy, if any, must be provided to contractors, and training in the language spoken by the employee.
+However, as employers may be held liable for the conduct of all of their employees, employers are strongly encouraged to provide a policy and training in the language spoken by the employee.